jackypanster/fast-agent/doc/ARCHITECTURE.md

 4.  **CrewAI Framework (Sequential Process)**:
     - **Task 1**: The `k8s_expert` analyzes the input.
 It finds K8s-related keywords and executes the `get_cluster_info` tool.
 It then formulates a report.
     - **Task 2**: The `web_researcher` analyzes the same input.
 It finds the URL, executes the `fetch` tool via the MCP connection, and summarizes the content.
-5.  **LLM (via OpenRouter)**: The LLM drives the reasoning for both agents, deciding when to use tools and how to formulate the final, combined response based on the outputs of both tasks.
+5.  **LLM (via OpenRouter)**: The LLM drives the reasoning for both agents, deciding when to use tools and how to formulate the final, combined response based on the outputs of both tasks. **With memory enabled, the LLM can also access past conversations and learned entities to provide richer, more contextual answers.**
 6.  **`main.py`**: Displays the final, comprehensive result to the user.

 ## 5. Current Project Structure (Implemented)
 ```
 fast-agent/
 ├── .venv/                          # Python virtual environment
+├── crew_memory/                    # (Planned) Persistent storage for CrewAI memory
 ├── doc/                            # Documentation
 │   ├── ARCHITECTURE.md             # This file
 │   └── ...                         # Other docs